Leipzig 2025

 See our Leipzig programme!

-From March 27 to 30, 2025, Norway will be the Guest of Honour at Leipziger Buchmesse, the largest public book fair in Germany.
+From March 27 to 30, 2025, Norway was the Guest of Honour at Leipziger Buchmesse, the largest public book fair in Germany.

-During the fair, around 50 Norwegian authors will take the stage at Leipziger Messe and throughout the city of Leipzig, offering a diverse program with over 80 events.
-The program includes literature for both adults and children, spanning all genres.
+During the fair, around 50 Norwegian authors took the stage at Leipziger Messe and throughout the city of Leipzig, offering a diverse program with over 80 events.
+The program included literature for both adults and children, spanning all genres.

 Norwegian Guest of Honour Events in Leipzig

-Events featuring Norwegian authors will mainly be held at the book fair during the day and at the renowned Schaubühne Lindenfels in the evenings.
-Norwegian programming will also take place at various venues across Leipzig, including Theater der jungen Welt, Werk II, Grieg Begegnungsstätte, Haus des Buches, bookstores, and local schools.
+Events featuring Norwegian authors were mainly be held at the book fair during the day and at the renowned Schaubühne Lindenfels in the evenings.
+Norwegian programming also took place at various venues across Leipzig, including Theater der jungen Welt, Werk II, Grieg Begegnungsstätte, Haus des Buches, bookstores, and local schools.

 German podcast on Norwegian literature